Vizzuality/marxan-cloud/README.md

 The PostgreSQL credentials are used to create a database user when the PostgreSQL container is started for the first time.
 PostgreSQL data is persisted via a Docker volume.

+#### Running API and Geoprocessing services natively

+When running the API and Geoprocessing services without relying on Docker Compose for container orchestration, the following two environment variables can be used to set on which port the NestJS/Express daemon should be listening, instead of the hardcoded port `3000` which is used in Docker setups.

+* `API_DAEMON_LISTEN_PORT` (number, optional, default is 3000): port on which the Express daemon of the API service will listen
+* `GEOPROCESSING_DAEMON_LISTEN_PORT` (number, optional, default is 3000): port
+  on which the Express daemon of the Geoprocessing service will listen

 ### Running the Marxan Cloud platform